SAP-samples/fsm-extension-sample/samples/refresh-token-sample-js/README.md

    npm run dev
    ```

    The project will be compiled and served at <http://localhost:3003>.
-Any changes to TypeScript files will automatically trigger recompilation.
+Any changes to JavaScript files will automatically trigger recompilation.

 3. Build for production: